szlaci83/book_summarizer/README.md

 It has two main functions, one analises the meaning the other analiises the sentiment of the text.

+# API endpoints:

+## To get the available books:
+* GET/books
+* Returns the available books as a JSON object

+## To got meaning analisys on a specific book:
+* POST/meaning
+* Analyses the meaning of the book, and returns the result as a JSON object.
+* request format: { "bookname" : "BOOK.txt"} format

+## To get sentiment analisys on a specific book:
+* POST/sentiment
+* Analyses the snetiment of the book, and returns the result as a JSON object.
+* request format: { "bookname" : "BOOK.txt"} format

 #How it works: